sleepingkingstudios/incunabulum/settings/sapphire-coast/calendar.md

 # Calendar

-The calendar of the Sapphire Coast is based on the constellations.
+The most common calendar of Wellspring and the Sapphire Coast is the Sherem calendar, which is based on the constellations.

 ## Divisions of Time